-- 18. As before, we'll use "Save As".
-The file name is very important, it will be the name of the airport with the letter "G" added, use KSVF-05G.co - 19.
-The final step is to copy the "O" and "G" files to your Airports folder.
+- 17. As before, we'll use "Save As".
+The file name is very important, it will be the name of the airport with the letter "G" added, use KSVF-05G.co - 18.
+NOTE: Condor 3 after create you create the runway G file.
+You must edit the runway G file, e.g. KSVF-05G.c3d with the Condor Landscape Object Editor.
+You will normally see a single entry with these values: